sowcow/blog/content/posts/toothpaste-of-wisdom.md

 but maybe tips on how to save time or money would get attention.
 Also these tips should be new every day.

-Like you squeeze-out rolled pieces of paper and they give you financial advice.
+Like you squeeze-out paste with rolled pieces of paper and they give you financial advice.
-And when you need a quick advice in the middle of the day, you know - just use a toothpick:
+And when in the middle of the day you need an advice quickly - just use a toothpick:
 "Buy the dip!" and all that.